 Clinical Exercise Physiology Program

-In addition, students participate in the on-campus La Crosse Exercise and Health Program (LEHP), which provides adult fitness, Phases III and IV cardiac rehabilitation programming, and health and nutrition services to over 300 participants each week.
-The required internship - three months during the last semester - presents opportunities for further experience at a site of the student’s choosing.
-The completion of a thesis project is required before the student is allowed to begin the internship.
+In addition, students participate in the on-campus La Crosse Exercise and Health Program (LEHP), which provides adult fitness, a long-term cardiac rehabilitation maintenance program, and health/nutrition services to over 100 participants each week.
+The required internship - three months during the last term - presents opportunities for further experience at a site of the student’s choosing.
+The completion of a thesis or graduate project is required before the student is allowed to begin the internship.

 Graduates are prepared to: